SifonFelipe/PyRenamer/README.md

 # PyRenamer
 PyRenamer is a Python script designed to rename all files in a specified directory with a given prefix.

-It is designed to rename images of a dataset because this changes the name of **ALL THE FILES** of the directory.
-It doesn´t recognize between types of files
+It is designed to rename images of a dataset because i had this problem at the moment of renaming the files.

+If you want to use it for another purpose, do it.
+You can set which types of files won´t be affected.

 ## How to use it
 To use the script, follow these steps:

-* Download or clone the script: It has a variable to ignore python files, by default is `True` but you can change it.
+* Download or clone the script

+If you want to customize some things about the script like the type of files to ignore, there is a variable that does that.

 * Run the script: